 If you meet all of the above steps, you should be able to apply for a multi-state license.
-Applying for the compact license will not require additional application for licensure because the license in your home state is valid among all compact states.
+Applying for the compact license will not require an additional application for licensure because the license in your home state is valid among all compact states.
 As long as your PSOR does not change, you are eligible to practice in all compact states.

 However, if you reside outside of the compact, you will have to apply for single-state licenses wherever you go, using the appropriate board of nursing to receive licensing in each state.

 But what happens if you are applying for licensure while waiting on a pending job offer?
 In this case, the initial application for your license should be to only one state.
 If you need additional licensing in a non-compact state, you can apply for licensure by endorsement in another state after receiving your initial license.

 Moving Between Compact States: The NLC in Action

 Here’s a perfect example of how the multi-state license is designed to work.
 Suppose you are a practicing nurse with full licensure in Raleigh, North Carolina.
 In the coming year, you will be moving to Richmond, Virginia.
 In this case, you’re in luck, because both states are members of the Nursing Licensure Compact, making your transition virtually seamless.

 However, there are a few changes you need to make before your move.
 Because you are moving to a new state, you need to learn the process of applying for licensure for endorsement in your new state, in this case, Virginia.
 Start the application in Virginia as soon as possible.
 The North Carolina nursing license will only be eligible for a short period, usually about a month after you move, and the new state licensing can take longer.
 Therefore, it’s important to get started as soon as possible.